databricks/terraform-databricks-examples/README.md

 Code in the repository is organized into following folders:

 - `modules` - implementation of specific Terraform modules:
-  - [databricks-department-clusters](modules/databricks-department-clusters/) - Terraform module that creates Databricks resources for a team.
 - `examples` - specific instances that use Terraform modules.
 - `cicd-pipelines` - Detailed examples of implementing CI/CD pipelines to automate your Terraform deployments using Azure DevOps or Github Actions.